UK leader Rishi Sunak signals plan to backtrack on some climate goals

 Sunak issued a late-night statement Tuesday in response to a BBC report saying the prime minister is considering extending deadlines for bans on new gasoline and diesel cars — currently set for 2030 — and on new natural-gas home heating, due in 2035.

-Sunak said in a speech this week he will set out a “proportionate” approach to the environment.
-He did not set a date for the speech, which could come as early as Wednesday.
+Sunak said he would set out a “proportionate” approach to the environment.
+He summoned his Cabinet to an unscheduled conference call to discuss the plans ahead of a speech hastily rescheduled for Wednesday afternoon.
+It had been due later in the week.

 Sunak did not confirm details of his announcements.
 He said he would keep a promise to reduce the U.K.’s emissions of climate-warming greenhouse gases to net zero by 2050, but "in a better, more proportionate way.”